tpapp/DynamicHMC.jl/docs/src/index.md

 ## Diagnostics

 !!! note
-    The diagnostics API is not considered stable and may change without a deprecation cycle.
+    Strictly speaking the `Diagnostics` submodule API is not considered part of the exposed interface, and may change with just minor version bump.
 It is intended for interactive use.

 ```@docs
 DynamicHMC.Diagnostics.explore_log_acceptance_ratios